 For most applications, the assumption that the slip resistance at each fastener is equal and additive with that at the other fasteners is based on the fact that all locations must develop the slip force before a total joint slip can occur at that plane.
 Similarly, the forces developed at various slip planes do not necessarily develop simultaneously, but one can assume that the full slip resistances must be mobilized at each plane before full joint slip can occur.
-Equations 5.6 and 5.7 are formulated for the general case of a single slip plane.
-The total slip resistance of a joint with multiple slip planes can be calculated as that for a single slip plane multiplied by the number of slip planes.

-Only the Engineer of Record can determine whether the potential slippage of a joint is critical at the service-load level as a serviceability consideration only or whether slippage could result in distortions of the frame such that the ability of the frame to resist the factored loads would be reduced.
+The nominal resistance in Section 5.4 results in a reliability consistent with the reliability of structural member design.
+The engineer should not need to design to a higher reliability in normal structural applications.
 The following comments reflect the collective thinking of the Council and are provided as guidance and an indication of the intent of the Specification (see also the Commentary to Sections 4.2 and 4.3):

-- (1) If joints with standard holes have only one or two bolts in the direction of the applied load, a small slip may occur.
-In this case, joints subject to vibration should be proportioned to resist slip at the service-load level; - (2) In built-up compression members, such as double-angle struts in trusses, a small relative slip between the elements especially at the end connections can increase the effective length of the combined cross-section to that of the individual components and significantly reduce the compressive strength of the strut.
-Therefore, the connection between the elements at the ends of built-up members should be checked at the factored-load level, whether or not a slip-critical joint is required for serviceability.
-As given by Sherman and Yura (1998), the required slip resistance is $0.008P_uLQ/I$, where P_u is the axial compressive force in the built-up member, kips, L is the total length of the built-up member, in., Q is the first moment of area of one component about the axis of buckling of the built-up member, in.3, and I is the moment of inertia of the built-up member about the axis of buckling, in.4; - (3) In joints with long-slotted holes that are parallel to the direction of the applied load, the designer has two alternatives.
-The joint can be designed to prevent slip in the service-load range using either the factored-load-level provision in Section 5.4.1 or the service-load-level provision in Section 5.4.2.
-In either case, however, the effect of the factored loads acting on the deformed structure (deformed by the maximum amount of slip in the long slots at all locations) must be included in the structural analysis; and,

-(4) In joints subject to fatigue, design should be based upon service-load criteria and the design slip resistance of Section 5.4.2 because fatigue is a function of the service load performance rather than that of the factored load.
+- (1) In built-up compression members, such as double-angle struts in trusses, a small relative slip between the elements especially at the end connections can increase the effective length of the combined cross-section to that of the individual components and significantly reduce the compressive strength of the strut.
+Therefore, the connection between the elements at the ends of built-up members are checked to prevent slip, whether or not a slip-critical joint is required for serviceability.
+As given by Sherman and Yura (1998), the required slip resistance is $0.008P_uLQ/I$, where P_u is the axial compressive force in the built-up member, kips, L is the total length of the built-up member, in., Q is the first moment of area of one component about the axis of buckling of the built-up member, in.3, and I is the moment of inertia of the built-up member about the axis of buckling, in.4; - (2) In joints with long-slotted holes that are parallel to the direction of the applied load, the joint is designed to prevent slip, however, the effect of the factored loads acting on the deformed structure (deformed by the maximum amount of slip in the long slots at all locations) must be included in the structural analysis; and, - (3) In joints subject to fatigue, design should be based upon service-load criteria and the design slip resistance of the governing cyclic design specification because fatigue is a function of the service load performance rather than that of the factored load.

-Extensive data developed through research sponsored by the Council and others during the past twenty years has been statistically analyzed to provide improved information on slip probability of joints in which the bolts have been pretensioned to the requirements of Table 8.1.
+Extensive data developed through research sponsored by the Council and others has been statistically analyzed to provide improved information on slip probability of joints in which the bolts have been pretensioned to the requirements of Table 8.1.
 Two variables, the mean slip coefficient of the faying surfaces and the bolt pretension, were found to affect the slip resistance of joints.
-Field studies (Kulak and Birkemoe, 1993) of installed bolts in various structural applications indicate that the Table 8.1 pretensions have been achieved as anticipated in the laboratory research
+Field studies (Kulak and Birkemoe, 1993) of installed bolts in various structural applications indicate that the Table 8.1 pretensions have been achieved as anticipated in the laboratory research.